 Blessings to overcomers

 In the letters to the churches in the book of Revelation, God says that the blessings will come to those who overcome.
-To be an overcomer we have to know what the battle is, receive and learn how to use the tools that God has given us to defeat the enemy in our lives, and develop perseverance so that we don’t fall back into it.
+To be an overcomer we have to know what the battle is, receive the tools that God has given us to defeat the enemy in our lives, learn how to use them, and develop perseverance so that we don’t fall back into it.
 It is a process of growing up into maturity through practice.
 We need to have patience with ourselves as we grow up into who God created us to be.

 And beside this, giving all diligence, add to your faith virtue; and to virtue knowledge; And to knowledge temperance; and to temperance patience; and to patience godliness; And to godliness brotherly kindness; and to brotherly kindness charity.
 For if these things be in you, and abound, they make you that ye shall neither be barren nor unfruitful in the knowledge of our Lord Jesus Christ.
 2 Peter 1:5-8 KJV